 Science Center »

 Our youngest visitors have so much fun; they do not want to leave!
 Immerse yourself in science by exploring the contents of our pull-out drawers that are full of hands-on learning opportunities on topics ranging from sound and fossils to challenging mind bogglers.
 Hop on the bike and pedal to turn on lights, activate a […]

 Body Works »

 Voices of Muskegon »

 The Voices of Muskegon Gallery is home to some of the museum’s oldest artifacts tracing the early history of the area.
-Two local artists built a series of dioramas in the 1930s.
-Nine of them are displayed in this gallery.
+Two local artists built a series of dioramas in the 1930s and nine of them are displayed in this gallery.
 The three-dimensional, mini models depict such scenes as an early fur trading post, Muskegon’s […]